 Risks are generally grouped by risk types for the purposes of risk identification and measurement in accordance with the Company's risk management policy.
-The groups used are life underwriting (including long term health), non-life underwriting (including short term health), market, counterparty default, operational, liquidity and other material risks, including strategic and reputational risks.
-The classes of risk to which the Company is exposed have not changed significantly over the year.
+The groups used are life underwriting (including long term health), market, credit, operational, liquidity and other material risks, including strategic and reputational risks.
+The classes of risk to which the Company is exposed have not changed significantly over the year, albeit that the Company fully exited its remaining non-life insurance exposure during the year.